Cryptocurrency Trading addiction

 Shining a light on the problem of Cryptocurrency Trading Addiction

 The dangers of cryptocurrencies have been discussed since their inception, but only recently have official rules and regulations appeared in the spotlight.
 The South Korean government is the first in the world to propose restrictions on cryptocurrency trading.
-China has followed in the footsteps and now blocks all crypto-related websites.
+China has followed in its footsteps and now blocks all crypto-related websites.

 Due to serious concern from the SEC about price volatility and general accessibility by the general public, previous attempt to launch such a fund have been unsuccessful.
-However, a recent filing form the companies VanEck and SolidX, show their persistence at trying again.
+However, a recent filing from the companies VanEck and SolidX, show their persistence at trying again.
 However, this time, in response to the SEC’s concerns, the two companies aim to set the share price at $200,000 in order to limit access to institutional investors, instead of the general public.

 While implementing laws and regulations can help alleviate the problem in the future, what can be done about the crypto-addiction issue right now?
 Even though cryptocurrency has been around less than a decade, there are already plenty of people in the world with a cryptocurrency addiction problem, and not enough is being done about it.